-- 9. Sanctions: Use of information technology equipment or resources in violation of applicable laws or university policy may result in sanctions, which include, but not limited to, the sanctions listed below: - a.
+- Sanctions: Use of information technology equipment or resources in violation of applicable laws, university policy or Rules may result in sanctions, which include, but not limited to, the sanctions listed below: - a.
 Withdrawal of use privileges. - b.
 Disciplinary action, up to and including, expulsion or discharge from a position. - c.
 Legal prosecution.